adonath/adonath.github.io/content/software.md

 <img src="static/images/gammapy-logo.png" alt="drawing" style="float:left;width:128px;height:128px;"/>

 I am lead developer of a project called *Gammapy*. *Gammapy* is an **open source Python package for gamma-ray astronomy**.
-It supports the analyis of data from Imaging Atmospheric Cherenkov Telescopes, such as [CTA](https://www.cta-observatory.org), [H.E.S.S.](https://www.mpi-hd.mpg.de/hfm/HESS/)
+It supports the analysis of data from Imaging Atmospheric Cherenkov Telescopes, such as [CTA](https://www.cta-observatory.org), [H.E.S.S.](https://www.mpi-hd.mpg.de/hfm/HESS/)
 [MAGIC](https://magic.mpp.mpg.de/) and [VERITAS](https://veritas.sao.arizona.edu/), but also from all-sky instruments such as [Fermi-LAT](https://fermi.gsfc.nasa.gov/) and [HAWC](https://www.hawc-observatory.org/).
 It also allows users to combine data from all those instruments to improve their scientific results.